-Growing greens in the garden are no easy feat.
+Growing greens in the garden is no easy feat.
 This is particularly true for people who have no background in cultivating.
 Though, the process can be made easier through having a greenhouse, which provides natural heat and weather protection.

 We would understand if you’re confused and have no idea how to start a garden.
 No need to worry, because we’ve all been there.

 But the good thing is, applying some top gardening ideas to good use can make you achieve the best out of the greens you plant, grow, and harvest!

 9 Useful Friendly Gardening Tips

 Whether you’re a neophyte or seasoned grower, you are free to use our gardening tips for beginners guide so you can start digging and planting in no time.
 Our garden experts have compiled the best and essential tips that every green-thumb wannabe should know.

 1. Soil Quality